 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Hospital's basic financial statements.
-The accompanying comparison of budgeted and actual revenues and expenses (Schedule 1), pledged collateral by banks (Schedule 2), schedule of individual deposit and investment accounts (Schedule 3), indigent care cost and funding report (Schedule 4), and calculations of cost of providing indigent care (Schedule 5) (Schedules 1-5) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying comparison of budgeted and actual revenues and expenses (Schedule 1), pledged collateral by banks (Schedule 2), and schedule of individual deposit and investment accounts (Schedule 3), (Schedules 1-3) are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-Schedules 1-5 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements, except for the information marked as unaudited.
-Such information, except for the information marked as unaudited, has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, Schedules 1-5 are fairly stated, in all material respects, in relation to the basic financial statements as a whole, except for the information marked as unaudited.
+Schedules 1-3 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, Schedules 1-3 are fairly stated, in all material respects, in relation to the basic financial statements as a whole.